-House Republicans deny USPS delays despite evidence of service failures
+Dems hit House Republican for denying USPS delays

 TRUMP GOES ON TEAR AGAINST MAIL-IN BALLOTS, FALSELY CLAIMS PELOSI COULD BECOME PRESIDENT IF ELECTION CONTESTED

-The USPS has come under intense scrutiny following reports of delayed mail delivery and the president’s remarks admitting to purposefully blocking U.S.P.S. funding to prevent mail-in voting.
+The USPS has come under intense scrutiny following reports of delayed mail delivery -- and the president’s remarks admitting to purposefully wanting to block USPS funding to prevent mail-in voting.

 In recent days, GOP lawmakers have tried to portray the reports of delayed mail, dismantled sorting machines and the removal of mailboxes as “conspiracy theories.”

-“Recently, congressional Democrats, in a broadly coordinated effort organized under your leadership, have sought to spread baseless conspiracy theories about the U.S.P.S. for political gain,” House Majority Leader Kevin McCarthy, R-Calif., wrote to Speaker of the House Nancy Pelosi, D-Calif., and Rep. Carolyn Maloney, D-N.Y., Chairwoman for the Committee on Oversight and Reform, in a letter Wednesday.
+“Recently, congressional Democrats, in a broadly coordinated effort organized under your leadership, have sought to spread baseless conspiracy theories about the U.S.P.S. for political gain,” House Majority Leader Kevin McCarthy, R-Calif., wrote to Speaker of the House Nancy Pelosi, D-Calif., and Maloney in a letter Wednesday.

 “These unfounded theories contend that the USPS is removing mail boxes to prevent citizens from voting by mail, that the USPS does not have adequate funding and will be insolvent before the November election, and that the USPS lacks the infrastructure to deliver mail-in ballots to and from voters,” McCarthy added.